SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 | ### Setting your project settings
 |
 | #### **Projects imported from a GitHub repository**
-| If you create a project imported from a GitHub repository, SonarQube automatically configures your project settings for Pull Request decoration.
+| If you create a project by importing it from a GitHub repository, SonarQube automatically configures your project settings for Pull Request decoration.
 |
 | #### **Manually created projects and existing projects**
 |